Nerkho/helm-charts/charts/bluesky-pds/README.md

 Once this is done, you should be able to login on https://bsky.app/ using your PDS.

-### Handle validation failure

-There is currently an issue with handle validation via HTTP.
-As a workaround, use DNS validation.

-You can [Bluesky handle debug page](https://bsky-debug.app/handle) to verify if validation succeed.

 ## Values

 | Key | Type | Default | Description |